-Incoming Visiting Scholar, SCANCOR at the Weatherhead Center.
+Incoming Visiting Scholar, SCANCOR at the Weatherhead Center (Fall 2022).
 Renew Postdoctoral Fellow, Centre for Business History, Department of Management Politics and Philosophy, Copenhagen Business School.

 Ida Lunde Jørgensen is a Postdoctoral Fellow and a cultural and organizational scholar at the Centre for Business History at Copenhagen Business School.
 She has a PhD in Organization and Management from CBS.
 Jørgensen is interested in the way society influences organizations and organizations influence society through the symbolic realm.
 Her research explores things through a historical lens and often draws on institutional perspectives and cultural studies.
 Her most recent work focuses on two topics: (i) The role of national museums in Denmark and Sweden.
 Specifically, she studies how national museums curate historical collections of art and cultural heritage amid heated debates about immigration and national identity in the Nordic countries. (ii) The historical and ongoing role of companies in the production and negotiation of racial symbols that ascribe value and meaning to the people portrayed.

-Incoming Visiting Scholar, SCANCOR at the Weatherhead Center.
+Incoming Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2023).
 August Röhss Chair in Political Science; Co-founder, Quality of Government (QoG) Institute, Department of Political Science, University of Gothenburg, Sweden.

 Bo Rothstein holds the August Röhss Chair in Political Science at University of Gothenburg and is the co-founder of the Quality of Government (QoG) Institute in the Department of Political Science.
 During 2016 and 2017 he served as Professor of Government and Public Policy at University of Oxford, Nuffield College.
 He has been a Visiting Scholar at the Russell Sage Foundation, Collegium Budapest for Advanced Study, Harvard University, University of Washington-Seattle, Cornell University, the Australian National University and Stanford University.
 He is a member of the Royal Swedish Academy of Sciences and the Finnish Society of Arts and Letters.
 Among his publications are Controlling Corruption - The Social Contract Approach (Oxford University Press, 2021), Making Sense of Corruption (with Aiysha Varraich, Cambridge University Press 2017), The Quality of Government: Corruption (University of Chicago Press 2011), Social Traps and the Problem of Trust (Cambridge University Press 2005) and Just Institutions Matter (Cambridge University Press 1998).
 He is planning to work on a project that links economic inequality with the organization of the power structure within firms.
 The project will combine organizational theory, economic sociology and political economy to develop a realistic model that will serve to decrease economic inequality and increase democracy in the workplace.

-Incoming Visiting Scholar, SCANCOR at the Weatherhead Center.
-Postdoctoral Researcher, Department of Management Studies, Aalto University.
+Incoming Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2023).
+Assistant Professor, Department of Management Studies, Aalto University.

-Visiting Scholar, SCANCOR at the Weatherhead Center (fall 2021).
+Visiting Scholar, SCANCOR at the Weatherhead Center (Fall 2022).
 Associate Professor, Department of Management, Politics and Philosophy, Copenhagen Business School.